 Many of the sources listed below were referenced in the creation of this guide.
 If you’re looking for more information on corn snakes, check these out first!

 Corn Snakes: The Comprehensive Owner’s Guide by Kathy Love and Bill Love — (Book) (affiliate link) For its last publication date being 2005, this book is surprisingly impressive.
 For example, it recommends using enclosures larger than 20 gallons for adults, and advocates advanced keeping techniques like providing enrichment!
-We highly recommend adding this one to your bookshelf.
+I highly recommend adding this one to your bookshelf.

 iNaturalist.org — The observations of wild corn snakes documented here can be very useful as enclosure design inspiration, as well as for educating yourself on what a healthy corn snake’s body condition should look like.